 Picture of a very nice looking day 6 "hatching" blastocyst.
 This is where the blastocyst begins to break out of its shell (zona pellucida), getting ready for implantation on cycle day 6-1/2 from fertilization.

-First, ACFS was driven to be successful on each patient’s first attempt at IVF (for many obvious reasons).
+First, ACFS was driven to be successful on each patient’s first attempt at IVF (for obvious reasons).

-Some clinics feel that the uterus is the natural or “better” environment than the IVF laboratory.
-ACFS respectfully disagrees and strongly feels that in our culture system; all good embryos, regardless of the patients’ age, can develop successfully to the blastocyst stage.
+Some fertility specialists believe that the uterus is the natural and “superior” environment to the IVF laboratory.
+Our team at ACFS respectfully disagrees, and strongly feels that in our culture system patients of all ages can successfully develop good embryos to the blastocyst stage.
 And if they do not, they would not have been successful if transferred on day 3.
-Based on our long and extensive experience with embryo culture, Arizona Center for Fertility Studies strongly recommends growing all embryos to the blastocyst stage (day 5).
-In our experience, ACFS gets much higher pregnancy rates with a day 5 blastocyst transfer.
+Based on our extensive experience with embryo culture, we strongly recommend growing all embryos to the blastocyst stage (day 5).
+The Arizona Center for Fertility Studies consistently achieves much higher pregnancy rates with a day 5 blastocyst transfer.

-As a result of our experience over the last several years doing 23-chromosome microarray; and now what seems to be conclusive evidence that embryos can "self-correct", Arizona Center for Fertility Studies strongly recommends growing all embryos to the blastocyst stage and doing chromosome testing or PGS on all day 5-blastocysts using laser-directed TE (trophectoderm) biopsy techniques.
+Our years of success with 23-chromosome microarray along with our conclusive evidence that embryos can "self-correct", enables us to confidently recommend growing all embryos to the blastocyst stage and doing chromosome testing or PGS on all day 5-blastocysts using laser-directed TE (trophectoderm) biopsy techniques.
 This means that after the blastocyst is biopsied, it will undergo cryopreservation and be transferred in a subsequent or following cycle.
-Although this means that the couple will need to wait a cycle to do the transfer, there are a number of advantages of growing embryos to the blastocyst stage and doing chromosome testing or PGS as opposed to a day 3 embryo transfer or day 3 embryo biopsy for chromosome testing:
+Although this obligates the couple to wait a cycle before doing the transfer, we want to offer them the following advantages of growing embryos to the blastocyst stage and doing chromosome testing or PGS (as opposed to a day 3 embryo transfer or day 3 embryo biopsy):

-In Arizona Center for Fertility Studies experience, all these advantages collectedly added up to higher success rates when growing all embryos to the blastocyst stage and doing chromosome screening or PGS.
-It is the reason Arizona Center for Fertility Studies now strongly recommends growing all embryos to the blastocyst stage, doing PGS, cryopreservation and subsequent next cycle frozen embryo transfer or FET.
+We’ve seen all these advantages collectively produce higher success rates.
+This is why we now strongly recommend growing all embryos to the blastocyst stage, doing PGS, cryopreservation, and subsequent next cycle frozen embryo transfer or FET.